zerosansan/ros-navigation-mobile-robot/README.md

 **Local computer**

 A [Raspberry Pi 3 model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) is equipped on Eddie to interface with the sensors and motors to run odometry computations and move Eddie respectively.

 Due to the low computational power of Raspberry Pi, a separate laptop computer is used to run the more computationally demanding functionalities such as SLAM, navigation, face detection and high level behaviors.

+Note that the Kinect may be connected to either the Pi OR the laptop (preferred).

 **Remote computer**